pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`particle_fireworks`

-This code creates a fireworks simulation using particle emitters in Python's Arcade library.
-It defines various functions for creating different types of fireworks displays with different visual effects like smoke trails, bursts, sparkles, and rings.
-The simulation involves launching rockets, generating smoke trails, explosions, and fading particles.
-The code handles the animation, gravity, and customization of particles within the fireworks display.
-The `FireworksApp` class sets up the window and manages the display of the fireworks.
+This Python code demonstrates how to create particle-based fireworks using the Arcade library.
+It covers concepts such as emitters, particles, textures, and custom particle effects.
+Emitters generate particles at specified intervals, while particles can have various properties such as textures, lifetimes, and mutation callbacks.
+The code showcases different types of fireworks (random, ringed, sparkling) with unique particle behaviors like gravity, fading, and movement.
+Additionally, it includes custom particle classes like `AnimatedAlphaParticle` and `RocketEmitter`, which allow for more advanced particle effects such as animating alpha levels and applying gravity to particles.
+Overall, the code provides a comprehensive example of utilizing particles and emitters to create dynamic visual effects like fireworks in a game or simulation.

 particle_systems.py
 -------------------